davidetalon/ML-project-template/README.md

 # TODO
 - [ ] Implementation of a logger
+- [ ] Implementation of a Run all script for complete reproducibility
 - [ ] Similar to rails to create the project template and associated environment: `project new <project-new>`
-- [] Docker containers for servers?
+- [ ] Docker containers for servers?

 # License
 This project is licensed under the MIT License.
 See LICENSE for more details